All Played Role In Defeat

 Without question, redshirt-freshman Dylan Meier has been a big-play guy in his few snaps at quarterback for the Wildcats.

-He has rushed for a pair of touchdowns and averaged 10.4 yards on his seven carries, but on the flip side has also been intercepted twice on his three passing attempts, plus on Saturday, he fumbled away the football on his lone snap.
+He has rushed for a pair of touchdowns and averaged 10.4 yards on his seven carries, but he's also been intercepted twice on his three passing attempts, plus Saturday fumbled away the football on his lone snap of the game.

 Snyder said that he hated the fact that Meier played just the one play, and said, "It didn't look like it was going to be his day."